Raseell/SDA_ML_Portfolio/README.md

 # SDA_ML_Protfolio
-All assignments and projects related to my journey in SDA Machine Learning bootcamp
+All assignments, case studies, hands on and projects related to my journey in SDA Machine Learning bootcamp